craftingcity/The-Known-World/An Ode to My Love.md

 And as long as they can.

-Sometime, right now, that girl isn't very lonely anymore.
-And she hasn't been for a while now.
+And now, that girl isn't very lonely anymore.
+She hasn't been for a while now.

 ---

 Happy Anniversary my love!!
 Three years together!
-I've told you before, but it feels like I've known you for ever - and yet not long enough.
+I've told you before, but it feels like I've known you for longer - and yet not long enough.
 I hope that I get to say that again in a year, and again in another, and forever beyond that.

 You make me so comfortable and happy, in my own body, in my own mind, and in my life outside myself!
-You are the smartest person I know,
+You are the smartest person I know, and I am the luckiest woman in the world to know you and spend my time with you.
+In your eternal wisdom, you've chosen to keep me around, and I am so very happy you have.